Clan Fleming

 Clan Fleming is a Lowland Scottish clan and is officially recognized as such by the Lord Lyon King of Arms.
 However, as the clan does not currently have a chief that is recognized by the Lord Lyon King of Arms it is therefore considered an armigerous clan.

 History

 Origins of the clan

 The surname Fleming is derived from the French, le Fleming, which indicates that the family originated in Flanders.
-The once powerful medieval principality of Flanders is now split between Belgium, the Netherlands and France.
+The heartland of this once powerful medieval county is now in Belgium, with smallers parts in the Netherlands and France.
 During the latter part of the twelfth century the Flemish were enterprising merchants who traded with England, Scotland and Wales.
 A distinguished Flemish leader named Baldwin settled with his followers in Biggar, South Lanarkshire under a grant of David I of Scotland.
 Baldwin became Sheriff of Lanark under Malcolm IV of Scotland and William the Lion and this office appears to have been hereditary for some time.